SirIdeas/sirAccordion/README.md

 ##**Dependencies**
 *   AngularJS

+##**Currently working on**
+*   Animations performance.

 ##**Known issues**
 *   No option for mantaining current state of the accordion when updating the collection.
+*   In Safari, animations won't work 100%, sometimes when closing a level 1 content it won't animate.

 ##**Changelog**